Ramiro Corrales: Return to San Jose Earthquakes (2008–2013)

 Corrales eventually returned to the United States in 2008, re-signing for the San Jose Earthquakes, who bought his rights from the Houston Dynamo.
 He made his first appearance for the Quakes since 2004 on April 3, in a match against the LA Galaxy.
 He scored his first goal in his new stint on May 10 against the Columbus Crew.

 After the departure of Quakes captain Nick Garcia in a trade, Corrales was selected by Frank Yallop to be the next player to lead the team.
 Yallop cited Corrales' experience, calm but stern leadership, and being bilingual as reasons for selecting him as captain.
 In 2009, he became the team's all-time leader in appearances with his 164th, in their match against FC Dallas on October 7 passing Richard Mulrooney to grab the record.

 In 2010, he led the Quakes to the Eastern Conference Final of the MLS Cup playoffs, the club reaching the playoffs for the first time since 2005.
-They passed the New York Red Bulls in the semi-finals, after the Quakes were down a goal in the first leg.
+They passed the New York Red Bulls in the Eastern Conference semi-finals, after the Quakes were down a goal in the first leg.

 Entering into 2011, Corrales was dealing with more frequent injuries, and so he started to adapt to becoming more of a mentor than just a player.
 At the start of the season he was one of three players to have remained since the inaugural MLS season, the other two being Zach Thornton and Frankie Hejduk.
 In 2011, he played in his 200th career match for San Jose against the New York Red Bulls on July 2, becoming the first player to reach 200 games played with San Jose.